Kaizzer0/Kaizzer0/README.md

  I'm a Software Engineering student at Can Tho University.
  I’m building projects to improve my skills in **C, Python, JavaScript, Java**.
- Currently learning **data structures, algorithms, and backend development**.
+ Currently learning **data structures, algorithms, and web development**.

 ##  Interests
  Artificial Intelligence and Machine Learning